‘You don’t need to be an artist to be creative’

 Zentangle, created by Rick Roberts and Mary Thomas, involves drawing structured patterns to enhance confidence, focus, awareness, and relaxation.
 While it may appear similar to doodling at first glance, Zentangle is a more structured approach to creating patterns, often simple yet visually captivating.

-Emphasizing the absence of mistakes, Zentangle encourages embracing unintended marks as part of the creative process.
+Emphasising the absence of mistakes, Zentangle encourages embracing unintended marks as part of the creative process.
 This approach is particularly beneficial for those hindered by self-criticism or perfectionism, fostering confidence in one's creative abilities.

 Often viewed as a creative mindfulness exercise, Zentangle brings about a focused, in-the-moment state of awareness akin to meditation.